bernatferragut/CCT/Explorations/AI 1.md

 **Reflection**

-Apps and websites might ask for your private information, like your date of birth and your full name for advertisement purposes, meaning the are using this information to try to sell more products to you. (e.g., Email you with a special offer on your birthday)
+Apps and websites might ask for your private information, like your date of birth and your full name for advertisement purposes.
+They do this so that they can target certain products to you that you might be interested in and ultimately sell more products to you. (e.g., Email you with a special offer on your birthday)

 While chatting with strangers online and in real life, it is important to keep sensitive information private.
 Otherwise they might be able to trick you or put you in uncomfortable situations (like coming to your home uninvited).